ryoko0550/de-zoomcamp-proj-sf-business/README.md

 The model shcema yml file contains descriptions of the final fact table and the columns in it.
 Dbt auto-generate documentations based on that.

-Finally, submit a dbt deploy job and trigger it. the transformed data are now sent back to the data warehouse(BigQuery).
+Finally, submit a dbt deploy job and trigger it.
+The transformed data are now sent back to the data warehouse(BigQuery).

 (Please find detailed dbt models and files under the 'dbt' folder.)